Archit327/AZ900-/Azure VMware solution.md

 - copy that key value and uri value and paste them in the new VNgateway connection that we were creating
 - finish the task
 - this will connect the on-prem VMware servers to the the azure and they can leverage all the azure services.

-### Security Consideration for Azure VMware Solution

-This pillar is concerned with implementing measures that help protect your workload from threats.
-Examples include adding multiple security layers to your applications, including identity and access management (IAM), input validation, data sovereignty, and encryption for distributed denial-of-service (DDoS) mitigation.
-Other measures include blocking bad actors, preventing data exfiltration, and providing protection from operating system vulnerabilities.

-In a shared-responsibility model:
-- Organizations are primarily responsible for managing and operating workloads.
-- Microsoft manages the physical and virtual infrastructure of Azure VMware Solution.

-You can employ several methods to secure your Azure VMware Solution environment:

-- Monitor security with a security information and event management (SIEM) solution like Microsoft Sentinel.
-- Implement encryption for data at rest and in transit.
-- Use robust IAM practices:
-    - Enforce multi-factor authentication.
-    - Integrate your workload with Microsoft Entra ID.
-    - Implement the principle of least privilege, and use role-based access control to assign roles.
-- Maintaining documentation that captures:
-    - Troubleshooting procedures.
-    - Disaster recovery plans.
-    - Remediation guidance on how to accelerate the process of resolving problems.